eradaev/ENGETO-Online-Python-Academie-Project-3/readme.md

 ElectionsScraper scrapes data from public server volby.cz and saves them into newly made .csv file

-The code is capable of scraping regional data of 2017 Czech legislative elections, chosen by iser from the following link:
+The code is capable of scraping regional data of 2017 Czech legislative elections, chosen by user from the following link:

     https://volby.cz/pls/ps2017nss/ps3?xjazyk=CZ